 Elaine Stookey Bi-County Open Trustee

-Ms. Stookey has worked for the Maryland-National Capital Park and Planning Commission ("Commission") since 2014 in the Accounting Division of the Finance Department.
+Ms. Stookey began her career at the Maryland-National Capital Park and Planning Commission in 2014 in the Finance Department’s Accounting Division.
 Ms. Stookey served as a City Finance Director/Treasurer with prior employers and received certification as a Certified Public Finance Administrator by the Association of Public Treasurers of the U.S. and Canada.

 Gavin Cohen joined the Maryland-National Capital Park and Planning Commission ("Commission") in November 2021 as the Secretary-Treasurer.
 He previously served as the Chief Financial Officer/Director of Finance for the City of Rockville from 2005-2021.
 He has over twenty-five years in municipal finance including roles as the Finance Director/City Treasurer for the City of Solana Beach in San Diego County California and the Assistant Finance Director for the City of Glendora in Los Angeles County California.
 Prior to his municipal service he was a controller and auditor in private industry.